 The Council for the Safeguarding of Ethnic Culture (hereinafter: ‘the Council’) was established on the 21st of August 2000 pursuant to the Framework Law on State Safeguarding of Ethnic Culture adopted by the Seimas of the Republic of Lithuania.

-The Council is an expert and advisor to the Seimas and the Government of the Republic of Lithuania on strategic issues of state safeguarding and policy development of ethnic culture and protection of intangible cultural heritage, helping to ensure the implementation of state safeguarding of ethnic culture embedded in the national legal system of the Republic of Lithuania and to promote the development of ethnic culture.
-The aim of the Council is to strengthen state safeguarding of ethnic culture, preserve the national self-awareness and ensure the viability of ethnic culture and the equal participation of Lithuania in the cultural life of world nations.
+The Council is an expert and an advisor to the Seimas and the Government of the Republic of Lithuania on strategic issues of state safeguarding and policy development of ethnic culture and protection of intangible cultural heritage, helping to ensure the implementation of state safeguarding of ethnic culture embedded in the national legal system of the Republic of Lithuania and to promote the development of ethnic culture.
+The aim of the Council is to strengthen the state safeguarding of ethnic culture, preserve the national self-awareness and ensure the viability of ethnic culture and the equal participation of Lithuania in the cultural life of world nations.

 The key functions of the Council are as follows:

-1. To assist the Government in the formation and implementation of ethnic culture policy and to coordinate state safeguarding of ethnic culture.
+1. To assist the Government in the formation and implementation of ethnic culture policy and to coordinate the state safeguarding of ethnic culture.

 2. To submit conclusions to the Seimas and the Government on strategic issues of state safeguarding and policy of ethnic culture.

 3. To provide conclusions and proposals to state institutions on issues of ethnic culture, to evaluate programs for the implementation of ethnic culture safeguarding and strategy and to submit proposals to state institutions regarding the improvement of such programs.

 The main strategic activities of the Council as an expert body include the following areas: